ronmamo/reflections/README.md

     .filterInputsBy(new FilterBuilder().includePackage("com.my.project")))
     .setScanners(MethodsAnnotated, MethodsSignature, MethodsReturn)

-// this is equivalent to
-new Reflections("com.my.project", MethodsAnnotated, MethodsSignature, MethodsReturn);
+// similarly, use the convenient constructor new Reflections("com.my.project", MethodsAnnotated, MethodsSignature, MethodsReturn);

-// scan urls with all standard scanners, use include/exlude input filter new Reflections( new ConfigurationBuilder()
+// another example: scan urls with all standard scanners, use include/exlude input filter new Reflections( new ConfigurationBuilder()
     // scan given urls